deepns/codegym/notes/journal.md

 Been a while I lost in touch with my daily exercise.
 Restarting the practice.

+### Day 48 (grpc static authentication with PerRPCCredentials)

+- added an example for static authentication with username and password using metadata and PerRPCCredentials
+- [ ] need to fix the ssl cert path import

 ### Day 47 (grpc static authentication)

 - Fixed the errors in passing auth info in metadata